Policy vs. personality: Undecideds torn as election nears

 “They’re judging on two completely different attributes and they can’t decide which is more important to them,” he said.
 “They don’t like Trump as a person, but they don’t feel badly about his administration or his policies.
 They really like Joe Biden as a person, but they are so nervous about what he’s going to do if he were elected.
 And so they can’t figure out which is more important to them.”

-With two historically unpopular candidates, the 2016 race produced an unusually large numbers of voters — double digits on the eve of the election — who told pollsters they were either undecided or planned to vote for third-party candidates.
+With two historically unpopular candidates, the 2016 race produced unusually large numbers of voters — double digits on the eve of the election — who told pollsters they were either undecided or planned to vote for third-party candidates.
 Many of those voters rallied around Trump in the final weeks of the campaign, helping to hand him his unexpected victory.

 Polls suggest there are far fewer on-the-fence voters this time around, but both campaigns believe they have the edge in an election where every vote could count.